arkenfox/user.js/README.md

 Thorin-Oakenpants, 31-Mar-2017

-PS: With Martin Brinckmann's blessing, we are keeping the ghacks name.
+PS: With Martin Brinkmann's blessing, we are keeping the ghacks name.

 ### ![](https://github.com/ghacksuserjs/ghacks-user.js/blob/master/wikipiki/bullet01.png) What does this aim to do?